xS2RT/spas_example/Readme.md

 https://rentry.co/t6_mod_tools

-If you need any help porting weapons from clump dump or SP/ZM to MP feel free to DM me on twitter. @gunjibra
+If you need any help porting weapons from clump dump or SP/ZM to MP feel free to DM @gunjibra on twitter.